social-media-ethics-automation/book/book_contents/ch04_data/01_anatomy_of_tweet/03_grouping_data_types.md

  ````{admonition} Click to see example Python code
  :class: dropdown
  ```python
- # Save a some info about a tweet in a variable called tweet_info
+ # Save some info about a tweet in a variable called tweet_info
  tweet_info = {
   "user_name": "WeRateDogs®",
   "user_handle": "@dog_rates",